'Better Watch Out' Review + Trailer. Get into the Xmas Spirit

 I need a spoiler section for this part of the review, so it will be at the end.
 Most of my thoughts on the film that made me not enjoy it will ruin the movie if you are someone who likes to be surprised.
 I was genuinely surprised but not in a good way.

-I kept hearing the word fun bounced around when it came to describing this film.
-I had it recommended to me over and over in my movie forums.
-In this instance, I am one of few people who didn't find the joy in this one.
+I kept hearing the word 'fun' bounced around when it came to describing this film.
+In this instance, I am one of the few people who didn't find the joy in this one.
 In fact, it made me feel uncomfortable.

 I give Better Watch Out 2 spiders in the attic out of 5.